-The Company seeks to outperform its competition fairly and honesty.
+The Company seeks to outperform its competition fairly and honestly.
 The Company seeks competitive advantages through superior performance, not unethical or illegal business practices.
-Each employee must endeavor to deal fairly with the Company's customers, suppliers, competitors, and employees and must not take advantage of them through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any unfair-dealing practice.
+Company Personnel must deal fairly with the Company's customers, suppliers, competitors, employees, and anyone else with whom they have contact in the course of performing their job and must not take advantage of them through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any unfair-dealing practice.